 For example, one study showed that people from the upper class tend to see themselves as more capable than those from lower classes.
 According to Keltner, this can translate into a belief that they succeeded in life due to their own hard work and qualifications.
 Their power often blinds them to see the privileges they enjoyed, such as good education, social status and a considerable amount of wealth.

 Conversely, the lack of power is often an effect of being a member of a disadvantaged community.
 It has been demonstrated, for example, that Afro-Americans in the US are more likely to be killed or mistreated by the police than other races.
 This demonstrates how certain social groups, in particular, have feelings of powerlessness.

 What is more, the stress that comes from feeling powerless can have very real consequences for health.
 There are studies showing that children from low-income families may have their brains developed by 3-10% less than those from better-off families.

 This demonstrates that the topic of power isn’t just for courtrooms and state politics.
 It is also a fundamental issue we must tackle to create a more fair and equal society.

 The Power Paradox Review

 The Power Paradox is an important voice calling for the much-needed paradigm change in humanities and social sciences.
 It makes you acutely aware that the ways of thinking about power, dominance, and influence that most people believe are outdated.
 If you like to dig into social issues and have an interest in the psychology of human interactions, this book will be enriching.

-Who would I recommend The Blue Zones Solution summary to?
+Who would I recommend The Power Paradox summary to?

 The 45-year old policy-maker who is genuinely dedicated to creating positive social change, the 32-year old HR employee who wants to become better at their job and to anyone passionate about the idea of social and personal empowerment.